sigstore/cosign/doc/cosign_verify.md

       --attachment string                                                                        related image attachment to sign (sbom), default none
       --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
 Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]
       --cert string                                                                              path to the public certificate
+      --cert-chain string                                                                        path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
+Must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate
       --cert-email string                                                                        the email expected in a valid Fulcio certificate
       --cert-oidc-issuer string                                                                  the OIDC issuer expected in a valid Fulcio certificate, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth
       --check-claims                                                                             whether to check the claims found (default true)